Chzzi/MSA-3D/README.md

 This is the enviroment we used, you can install Python 3.* and Pytorch 1.* instead.

 ## To prepare the data
+This experiment based on [Chalearn LAP IsoGD Database](http://www.cbsr.ia.ac.cn/users/jwan/database/isogd.html) and a dataset derive from IsoGD by using hand detector namely IsoGD_hand
 ```
 │IsoGD/                             │IsoGD_hand/
 ├──train/                           ├──train/